-(a) Aggregate Limits.
-Subject to adjustment as provided in Section 11, the aggregate number of Shares authorized for issuance as Awards under the Plan is 294,000,000,428,000,000, of which no more than an aggregate of 168,000,000 Shares may be issued as restricted stock or restricted stock units and no more than an aggregate of 168,000,000 Shares shall be available for issuance as stock options under any program providing for stock option grants that vest in full in five or more years and that have a maximum term of ten years.
+- (a) Aggregate Limits.
+Subject to adjustment as provided in Section 11, the aggregate number of Shares authorized for issuance as Awards under the Plan is 294,000,000,000, of which no more than an aggregate of 168,000,000 Shares may be issued as restricted stock or restricted stock units and no more than an aggregate of 7,000,000 Shares shall be available for issuance as stock options under any program providing for stock option grants that vest in full in five or more years and that have a maximum term of ten years.
 In the event that stockholders approve an option exchange program proposed for the 2009 Annual Stockholders' Meeting, the aggregate number of Shares authorized for issuance as Awards shall in addition be increased by the number of shares issuable upon exercise of the options granted in the option exchange program (the "Exchange Program Options"), but in any case by no more than an additional 235,000,000 Shares; provided further that any such additional Shares that are not issued under the Exchange Program Options for any reason (including upon forfeiture or expiration of an Exchange Program Option) shall not again be available for issuance as Awards under the Plan.
-The Shares subject to the Plan may be either Shares reacquired by the Corporation, including Shares purchased in the opten market, or authorized but unissued Shares.
+The Shares subject to the Plan may be either Shares reacquired by the Corporation, including Shares purchased in the open market, or authorized but unissued Shares.
 Any Shares subject to an Award which for any reason expires or terminates unexercised or is not earned in full may again be made subject to an Award under the Plan.
-The following Shares may not again be made available for issuance as Awards under the Plan.
-The following Shares may not again be made available for issuance as Awards or delivered as a result of the net settlement of an outstanding Stock Appreciation Right, (ii) Shares unexercise price or withholding taxes related to an outstanding Award, or (iii) Shares repurchased on the open market with the proceeds of the option exercise price.

-(b) Tax Code Limits.
+The following Shares may not again be made available for issuance as Awards under the Plan: (i) Shares not issued or delivered as a result of the net settlement of an outstanding Stock Appreciation Right, (ii) Shares used to pay the exercise price or withholding taxes related to an outstanding Award, or (iii) Shares repurchased on the open market with the proceeds of the option exercise price. - (b) Tax Code Limits.
 The aggregate number of Shares subject to stock options or stock appreciation rights granted under this Plan during any calendar year to any one Participant shall not exceed 3,000,000.
 The aggregate number of Shares subject to restricted stock or restricted stock unit Awards granted under this Plan during any calendar year to any one Participant shall not exceed 2,000,000.
 Notwithstanding anything to the contrary in this Plan, the foregoing limitations shall be subject to adjustment under Section 11, but only to the extent that such adjustment will not affect the status of any Award intended to qualify as "performance-based compensation" under Section 162(m) of the Code.
-The aggregate number of Shares issued pursuant to incentive stock options granted under the Plan shall not exceed 294,000,000, which limitation shall be subject to adjustment under Section 11 only to the extent that such adjustment under Section 11 only to the extent that such adjustment under Section 120,000,000, which limitation shall be subject to adjustment under Section 11 only to the extent that such adjustment is consistent with adjustments permitted of a plan authorizing incentive stock options under Section 422 of the Code.
+The aggregate number of Shares issued pursuant to incentive stock options granted under the Plan shall not exceed 294,000,000,428,000,000, which limitation shall be subject to adjustment under Section 11 only to the extent that such adjustment is consistent with adjustments permitted of a plan authorizing incentive stock options under Section 422 of the Code.